khaors/geocompr/main.md

 These operations are necessary when geolocating a raster image.
 Geolocating requires the rectification of the image, which includes one or several of the following steps depending on the task at hand [see also @liu_essential_2009]:

-- Georeferencing with ground control points
+- Georeferencing with ground control points.
 - Orthorectification also georeferences an image but additionally takes into account local topography.
 - Image (co-)registration is the process of aligning one image with another (in terms of CRS, origin and resolution).
 Registration becomes necessary for images from the same scene but shot from different sensors or from different angles or at different points in time.

 In this section we will mainly deal with the co-registration (alignment) of images including a matching resolution, extent and origin.
-A matching projection is of course also required but has been already covered  in section \@ref(reprojection-raster-geometries).
+A matching projection is of course also required but has been already covered in section \@ref(reprojecting-raster-geometries).
 Secondly, we will show how to convert raster images into the spatial vector model.

 ### Image co-registration (image alignment) {#raster-alignment}